 Making an API Request¶

-This section describes the structure of a RESTful API request, and uses the API for Obtaining a User Token as an example to describe how to call an API.
-A token is a user's access credential, which contains the user identity and permission information.
-The obtained token is used to authenticate the calling of other APIs.
+This section describes the structure of a RESTful API request, and uses the IAM API for obtain a user token as an example to describe how to call an API.

 Request URI¶